OPS-E2E-PPE/VBA-Docs/api/Access.Control.Report.md

 keywords: vbaac10.chm10140
 f1_keywords:
 - vbaac10.chm10140
-ms.prod: access
 api_name:
 - Access.Control.Report
 ms.assetid: 1c1f4703-bda7-de97-eb13-830238a5170a
 ms.date: 03/06/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Control.Report property (Access)

-You can use the **Report** property to refer to a report or to refer to the report associated with a subreport control.
+Use the **Report** property to refer to a report or to refer to the report associated with a subreport control.
 Read-only **Report**.

 ## Syntax